A woman has died after falling from a roller coaster in France

 Paris (CNN)A woman died Sunday after falling from a roller coaster in a theme park in Oise, in northern France.

-The accident occurred on Saturday around 1:45 pm at Parc Saint Paul, the park said in a news release.
+The accident occurred on Saturday around 1:45 pm at Parc Saint-Paul, the park said in a news release.
 Authorities in Oise confirmed the incident to CNN.

 The woman, 32, fell while riding the Formula 1 Coaster.
 Emergency services were called immediately but were unable to resuscitate the victim, who died on the scene, the park said.